ericminikel/cureffi/_posts/2015-03-19-protein-folding-07.markdown

 Tanning of leather involves making the cross-links between collagen triple helices resistant to degradation by bacterial and fungal collagenases.

+#### Addendum from lecture 8

+*These notes were added from the April 2, 2015 lecture.*

+One more important experiment about collagen folding [[Harrington & Rao 1970]] deserves mention.

+Collagen *in vitro* refolding is studied by heating the protein to melt it, then performing serial dilutions at the high temperature, then lowering the temperature to 30&deg;C to allow re-folding.
+This was originally done using "optical rotatory dispersion" (ORD) instruments, which apparently no longer exist, having been replaced by circular dichroism (CD), which follows the same principles.
+After lowering the temperature, you measure the re-attainment of helical structure as measured by ORD (y axis), over the course of tens of minutes (x axis).
+They then varied the concentration of collagen.
+Because 3 chains have to associate, you might hypothesize that the refolding rate would be proportional to the 3rd power of the collagen chain concentration.
+But in fact what they found is that the refolding curve was almost unchanged between .002, .004, and .008 g/mL.
+Only when you raise the concentration to .016 g/mL do you finally see an increase in the refolding rate.
+The authors did not have an explanation for this phenomenon.

+Later on, an explanation was uncovered.
+Collagen is >1,000 residues long and composed of triplet repeats.
+The helicity measurement obtained by ORD is only measuring local helical structure and can tell you nothing about the superstructure.
+It turns out that at low concentrations, helicity was dominanted by intramolecular helix formation - the protein curls around on itself twice and forms a triple helix with itself.
+Only when you cross a particular concentration threshold do the molecules find each other at a significant enough rate to be able to form intermolecular triple helices.
+Even then, they are forming gelatin with local alignment but lacking proper global alignment (because they are mature collagen peptides lacking the registration domains).

+They also looked at the *initial* rate of refolding vs. temperature, over a range of temperatures below the melting point, from about 10&deg;C to 30&deg;C. In other proteins, it was known that refolding proceeds faster at higher temperatures, provided you are still below the melting point.
+But surprisingly, collagen refolded most quickly at the low end, around 10&deg;C, and refolded much more slowly at 30&deg;C. This turns out to be explained by a nucleation and growth model.
+Collagen folding is processive once three chains have come together, but the initial "nucleus" - the initial point of association of the three chains in the proper helical conformation - is highly thermolabile.
+So at temperatures closer to 30&deg;C, the nucleus is less likely to survive long enough to nucleate a full refolding event.

+An interesting contrast is that in collagen we are confident that the "nucleus" has the same conformation as the rest of the chain eventually will after folding proceeds.
+For amyloid nucleation models, we do not know whether the initial nucleus of misfolding has the same conformation as the final amyloid fiber does.

 [Rich & Crick 1955]: http://www.ncbi.nlm.nih.gov/pubmed/13272717 "RICH A, CRICK FH.
 The structure of collagen.
 Nature.
 1955 Nov 12;176(4489):915-6.
 PubMed PMID: 13272717."

 [Rich & Crick 1961]: http://www.ncbi.nlm.nih.gov/pubmed/14491907 "RICH A, CRICK FH.
 The molecular structure of collagen.
 J Mol Biol.
 1961 Oct;3:483-506.
 PubMed PMID: 14491907."